ArthurKimGl19/eateryGenerator/README.md

 2. Add ability to add new favorites, update favorites
 3. Put backend on AWS - api gateway, lambdas, postgresql or dynamodb
 4. Add in relevant tests
-5. Refactor app to use Typescript
-6. Update tests to support Typescript

 ### Extra